 The Sweet Litigation

 The Sweet settlement addressed the processing of borrower defense applications filed on or before November 15, 2022.
 In response to a FOIA request filed by the National Student Legal Defense Network, the Department last year supplied a list of BDR claims pending as of July 31, 2022, organized by institution.
-This data set indicates that as of July 31, 2022, over 350,000 claims had been filed, alleging misconduct on the part of over 4,500 institutions.
+The data set below indicates that as of July 31, 2022, over 350,000 claims had been filed, alleging misconduct on the part of over 4,500 institutions.
 This suggests that at least one claim has been filed against approximately 75% of Title IV participating institutions.

 The Sweet settlement creates the following, three-part framework for the processing of BDR claims filed on or before November 15, 2022:

-• Group 1: For a borrower who attended one of the schools listed on Exhibit C of the Sweet settlement agreement and had a BDR claim pending as of June 22, 2022, the borrower will receive “Full Settlement Relief.”
+- Group 1: For a borrower who attended one of the schools listed on Exhibit C of the Sweet settlement agreement and had a BDR claim pending as of June 22, 2022, the borrower will receive “Full Settlement Relief.”
 Full Settlement Relief means that the federal student loan(s) associated with the borrower’s attendance at the school will be discharged, ED will refund any amounts paid to ED on those loans, and the credit tradeline for those loans will be deleted from the borrower’s credit report.

-• Group 2: For a borrower who did not attend one of the schools listed on Exhibit C of the Sweet settlement agreement and had a BDR claim pending as of June 22, 2022, ED will render decisions within specified periods of time correlated to how long the applications have been pending (regardless, no later than July 28, 2025).
+- Group 2: For a borrower who did not attend one of the schools listed on Exhibit C of the Sweet settlement agreement and had a BDR claim pending as of June 22, 2022, ED will render decisions within specified periods of time correlated to how long the applications have been pending (regardless, no later than July 28, 2025).
 ED will review these applications using the BDR standards and processes set forth in the Obama-era BDR rule, which was published in November 2016 (2016 BDR rule).
 However, ED will not require evidence outside of the written application, require proof of reliance, or apply any statute of limitations.
 Rather, ED will determine whether the application states a claim that, if presumed to be true, would assert a valid basis for borrower defense under the applicable regulation.
 If the Secretary does not render a decision within the periods of time set out in the agreement, those borrowers receive full, automatic relief.
 For any borrower who received a notice from ED in December 2019 or later informing them that their borrower defense application was denied, that denial has been voided and ED will review the application pursuant to the terms described above.

-• Group 3: For a borrower submitted a BDR claim between June 22, 2022, and November 15, 2022, ED will issue a decision on the application no later than January 28, 2026.
+- Group 3: For a borrower submitted a BDR claim between June 22, 2022, and November 15, 2022, ED will issue a decision on the application no later than January 28, 2026.
 ED will review these applications using the 2016 BDR rule and will issue a decision on the application no later than January 28, 2026.
 If ED doesn’t issue a decision within this time period, the borrowers will receive Full Settlement Relief.

 Importantly for schools, ED confirmed during the Sweet proceedings that “[p]roviding a class member with Full Settlement Relief under the Settlement Agreement does not constitute the granting or adjudication of a borrower defense pursuant to the Borrower Defense Regulations, and therefore provides no basis to the Department for initiating a borrower defense recoupment proceeding against any institution identified on Exhibit C to the Settlement Agreement.”
 However, we observe that there is nothing that would prevent the Department from initiating a separate program review or other enforcement action based on the allegations made in the BDR claims covered by Sweet.